Youngzt998/ziteng.yang.github.io/2-project.md

 ## **Verification-aided Compiler Optimization**

-We are considering a new method of program optimization for C programs with annotation that contains the verification information of the program.
-The new methods was being realized based on [CompCert](http://compcert.inria.fr/) compiler.
-An extended semantics based on CompCert small step semantic framework was defined.
-A conditional definition of "forward simulation" and "backward simulation" diagram for compiler correctness was proposed with crucial properties proved formally in Coq.
+We are designing a new method of program optimization for C programs with assertion annotated that contains verification information of the program.
+The new methods was being realized based on original [CompCert](http://compcert.inria.fr/) compiler.
+New semantics framework was designed based on CompCert small step semantic framework.
+A conditional definition of "forward simulation" and "backward simulation" diagram for compiler correctness was proposed with crucial properties proved.

-We plan to submit our current result (a long abstract) to [*POPL2021 Student Rsearch Competition*](https://popl21.sigplan.org/track/POPL-2021-student-research-competition) at the end of Nov.
-2020.
-Before that, further details are still confidential.
+This is an original work of our research group under exploration, so details are still confidential.